itsyashx1/leech-bot/README.md

 # for support join here [TorrentLeech-Gdrive](https://telegram.dog/GBotStore)
 # working example group [Leech Here](https://telegram.dog/GBotStore)

-# Telegram Torrent Leecher 🔥🤖
+# 🤖Telegram Torrent and Direct links Leecher 🔥

+### Dont Abuse The Repo ... this is intented to run in Small Places or For Short time 😐

-A Telegram Torrent (and youtube-dl) Leecher based on [Pyrogram](https://github.com/pyrogram/pyrogram)
+## A Telegram Torrent , Direct Links (and youtube-dl) Leecher based on [Pyrogram](https://github.com/pyrogram/pyrogram)

 # Benefits :-
     ✓ Google Drive link cloning using gclone.(wip)